guangliang-nlp/guangliang-nlp.github.io/about.md

   <div style="overflow-y:auto; max-height:100px;">
     <ul style="list-style:none; padding:0; margin:0; font-size: 13px;">
       <li>
-        May 2026: Extremely excited to enjoy the summer together with Dr. Bocheng Chen from University of Mississippi and Dr. Zoe Xi Chen from Nanyang Technological University on a new computational framework for toxic language and malicious attack commands.
+        May 2026: Extremely excited to enjoy the summer together with Dr. Bocheng Chen from University of Mississippi and Dr. Zoe Xi Chen from Nanyang Technological University on a new computational pragmatics framework for toxic language and malicious attack commands.
       </li>
       <li>
         May 2026: Start to work together with Dong Duong and An Pham on a project about the shallow heuristics in code models.